Enjoy this really nice pineapple and mixed berries cake with a sprinkle of cinnamon and icing sugar if you can bear more sweetness, I can!

 - Put on the oven and heat at 180C/350F.

 - Butter a 28 x 28 cm tray or any oven dish that is around 28 cm and scatter the remaining butter in little knobs on the bottom of the tray.

-- Cut the pineapple into 1cm (1/2 inch) thick rings, remove the hard middle part and arrange on the bottom of the tray/dish.
+- Cut the pineapple into 1cm (1/2 inch) thick rings, remove the hard middle part and arrange it on the bottom of the tray/dish.
 Cut a ring or two into smaller pieces to cover the bigger gaps.
-Put the berries in the center of the pineapples rings and into the small gaps.
+Put the berries in the centre of the pineapples rings and into the small gaps.

 - Meanwhile in a bowl, beat the eggs with a pinch of salt, sugar and gradually, while still mixing, add the oil.
 Beat until is all nice and fluffy.
 You can beat yolks and whites separately however this isn't necessary.